-Human obesity is arguably the public health problem of the 21st Century.
+Apart from the COVID-19 pandemic, human obesity arguably remains the public health problem of the 21st Century.
 Current estimates place the number of obese individuals at over 600 million worldwide (World Health Organization, 2016).
 The goal of this course is to examine the multitude of factors that have led to this problem, with an emphasis on the precursors to adult obesity seen as early as infancy and childhood.
 As a seminar, we will depart from the traditional lecture-and-exam format, and instead endeavor to have all members of the class participate via informed discussion of the topics that have been selected for review.
 Regular attendance is therefore paramount, but to ensure "informed discussion," assigned readings should be completed before class meetings, with questions prepared based on each reading to pose to the class.